Concord is a city in North Carolina known for its art galleries, cultural centers, food, museums, and, most importantly, its racing facilities.

 The auto racing memorabilia has gold record awards, autographed posters, and a collection of photos of many recording artists.

-The Smoke Pit
+Have a Barbecue Feast at The Smoke Pit

-Visit the Smoke Pit in Concord, NC for an award-winning culinary experience.
+Visit The Smoke Pit in Concord, NC, for an award-winning culinary experience.

 The restaurant is famous for its barbecue.